AppScale/appscake/README.md

 "AppsCake makes deploying AppScale a piece of cake"

-AppsCake is a simple and lightweight web application that allows users to interact with AppScale tools over the web.
-This way even those users who are not familiar with general cloud principles or those who are not comfortable working with a traditional command line interface can get started with deploying AppScale clouds and AppScale cloud applications.
+AppsCake is a simple and lightweight web application that allows users to interact with AppScale Tools over the web.
+This way, even those users who are not familiar with general cloud principles or those who are not comfortable working with a traditional command line interface can get started with deploying AppScale clouds and AppScale cloud applications.

-AppsCake has been developed using the python programming language and is based on Django.
+AppsCake has been developed using the Python programming language and is based on Django.

 ## Prerequisites ##